 Instead contact a local Michigan bank that has the ability to work with you as a homebuyer or investor.

-Julie Krumholz from Main Street Bank has over 30 years in the mortgage industry and has vast experience in several loan products including portfolio loans.
+Julie Krumholz from Superior National Bank has over 30 years in the mortgage industry and has vast experience in several loan products including portfolio loans.
 Contact Julie today for more information.